illinois-cs498vr/illinois-cs498vr.github.io/index.md

 ## Lectures ##
 Lecture is held in 1404 Siebel Center on MW 2-3:15pm

+## Extra Credit ##
+During 5 to 10 lectures during the semester we will work on a set of group problem-solving exercises.
+Each of these events is worth 0.5% extra credit towards your total course grade. **This is an opportunity to earn up to 5% extra credit in total**.
+Also, you will learn things, so you should definitely attend.

 ## Assignments ##
 We expect to have 4 assignments over the course of the semester.
 In each of these, students will work in pairs to solve a specific implementation problem in the virtual reality lab in 4107 Siebel Center.